The big news: Delhi’s air quality nears emergency levels, and nine other top stories

 A look at the headlines right now:

-- Delhi’s air quality drops to ‘severe’ category, farm fires account for 35% of pollution: A study showed that vehicular emissions, household pollution, industry and construction contributed the most to the pollution in the Capital.
+- Delhi’s air quality drops to ‘severe’ category, residents asked to limit outdoor activities: A study showed that vehicular emissions, household pollution, industry and construction contributed the most to the pollution in the Capital.

 - Indian Army agrees to grant permanent commission to 11 women after Supreme Court warning: The court asked the Army to implement the order within three weeks.